Example 1: Source article: BBC website

 Thanks for that news, but the real meat on that article should be the reason that guy spent all that money for those plates because ’25 O’ and ‘250 L’ mean absolutely nothing to me.
 It obviously means something to the buyer, but what?
 What was the point of this news snippet if not to disclose the big word ‘why’?

-The Evening Standard are much worse, they do it all the time.
+The Evening Standard are far worse, they do this all the time.